 - Don’t offer platitudes and niceties, understand that their emotional pain is very real and causing much distress in his or her life

 - Take the initiative to research rehab centers that help those who are feeling suicidal.
 Offer to go to appointments with your loved one

 - Let them know they are loved unconditionally – no matter what

-Why Seek Inpatient Treatment at Valley Behavioral in Fort Smith, Arkansas
+Why Consider Treatment for Suicidal Ideation at Valley Behavioral Health System in Fort Smith, Arkansas

 If you’ve been living with suicidal thoughts, you’re probably noticing the effects it has on your life.
 Your friends may try to help, but you may push them away, preferring to be alone.
 Living under the burden of such intense emotional pain may lead you to abuse drugs or alcohol as a means to escape the torment.
 You may know it’s time to seek rehab for your suicidal thoughts but may not know what inpatient treatment looks like.